acousticrobot/bunch_web/ask_consulting/README.md

  *Please make the following changes to the HTML:*

    * All speech bubble anchor links should have the class "content-link"
-   * Remove the inline javascript, it is now handled through jQuery onClick events
+   * Remove the inline Javascript, it is now handled through jQuery onClick events.

     <a id="insights-link" class="content-link active" href="#">...</a>
     <a id="strategies-link" href="#" class="content-link">...</a>